ncoledavis/Share-Your-Progress---Update-Peer-Engagement/README.md

 ---

+## Overview

+This quarter was filled with a lot of React and a lot of the componets and fundamentals that go along with it before this term I had never really worked on it but I beleive I ahve built a strong understanding over all of the material and hwo to make it work in my favor instead of against me.

 ## Selected Projects

 From the full set of coursework, the following three projects represent the highest-level, most complex work completed this term: